 Who doesn’t like a drink at the waterfront?
 Take your time to settle down at the Ronda de Isasa and treat yourself to a drink and some snacks overlooking the water and looking out on the Roman Bridge.

 We almost missed this place and stumbled upon this large square by accident.
 There isn’t much to see, except it being a crazy big square surrounded by restaurants and bars.
 You can catch some sunshine here when the sun is out!

 Unfortunately, when visiting a city you don’t have time to try out all the bars and restaurants.
 In our case, it was even slightly different as we visited during the Christmas Days.
 Based on some other blogs and websites, I’ll shortly list the ones that I ran into most often to complete this Short City Guide to Cordoba.

-Visit Bar Santos for a small potato tortilla, head to Garum 2.1 for some bistronomic tapas.
+Visit Bar Santos for a small potato tortilla, and head to Garum 2.1 for some gastronomic tapas.
 Are you looking for a hip breakfast spot?
 Breakfast Club & Co seems the right place for you.
 More a wine type of person?
-Why not try Taberna La Bodega, serving traditional wines from the region.
-One of the places I wished we had visited is Horno San Luis – this place and decor looks amazing!
-Lastly, when you are font of markets, visit the Mercado Los Patios De La Marquesa and settle down with some food of one of the stalls in the courtyard.
+Why not try Taberna La Bodega, serving traditional wines from the region?
+One of the places I wished we had visited is Horno San Luis – this place and its decor look amazing!
+Lastly, when you are fond of the markets, visit the Mercado Los Patios De La Marquesa and settle down with some food from one of the stalls in the courtyard.